Chikara Udon: Hearty Winter Noodle Soup with Mochi

-And 2 examples of such theories are like this; one is that it is believed in Japan that Mochi brings lucky power, while another is that the rice cake is filling so that it can give people the power to act.
+One is that it is believed in Japan that Mochi brings lucky power, and another is that the rice cake is so filling that the eater can get energy from the food.

-When it comes to how to prepare Chikara Udon, there are 2 easy and quick ways to enjoy the seasonal Japanese noodle soup dish.
+When it comes to how to prepare Chikara Udon, there are two easy/quick ways.

-(Note that cooked Mochi rice cake is chewy, stretchy, and very sticky, so please be cautious not to choke on it.)
+Note that cooked Mochi is chewy, stretchy, and very sticky, so please be cautious not to choke on it.

 One is to buy instant Udon and cook it.
-There are some varieties of Chikara Udon instant noodle soups available in Japan, including the pictured one from Maruchan, which is popular in Japan.
+A variety of Chikara Udon cup noodles are available in Japan, including the pictured “Shiroi Chikara Mochi Udon (白い力もちうどん)” from Maruchan.

 Quick & Easy Recipe

-The other method is to make Chikara Udon noodle soup with a quick and easy recipe, and lastly, let me introduce one from the popular Japanese recipe site, cookpad.com.
+The other method is to make it with a quick and easy recipe, like this from cookpad.com.

 Image and Recipe: cookpad.com